carla-simulator/carla/Docs/tuto_A_map_creation.md

 In order to create them, RoadRunner is the recommended software.
 It is quite easy to use, and it provides plugins that make the import process much simpler.
 Some basic steps are provided below.

-There are three different ways to import these elements into CARLA.
-They go from the simplest to the most laborious.

-* __A) Docker import.__ Simplicity at its best.
-Build a Docker image of Unreal Engine and run a script to automatically cook the map.
-This will also generate the traffic and pedestrian navigations.
-* __B) RoadRunner import.__ This software provides specific plugins for CARLA.
-Get those and follow some simple steps to get the map.
-* __C) Manual import.__ This process requires to go through all the process manually.
-From importing _.fbx_ and _.xodr_ to setting the static meshes.
+The process to import a map into CARLA is now out-of-the-box.
+A Docker image of Unreal Engine is used so that the user does not have neither to compile anything nor manually set the assets to fit into CARLA.

 !!!
 Note
     This tutorial creates a new map from scratch.
 Check these other tutorials to [customize a town](tuto_A_map_customization.md) or [import other assets](tuto_A_import_assets.md) to CARLA.